 June 29, 2020 - The US Department of Health and Human Services announced an agreement to secure ample supplies of the drug remdesivir for the United States from Gilead Sciences through September, allowing American hospitals to purchase the drug in amounts allocated HHS and state health departments.
 HHS has secured more than 500,000 treatment courses for American hospitals through September 2020.

-June 25, 2020 - The European Medicines Agency (EMA) said its human medicines committee (CHMP) recommended conditionally approving the drug for adults and adolescents from 12 years of age who are also suffering from pneumonia and require oxygen support.
-This European Union conditional marketing authorization allows treatment to be sold for a year in the 27-nation bloc before all necessary data on its efficacy and side-effects are available.
+June 25, 2020 - The European Medicines Agency (EMA) said its human medicines committee (CHMP) recommended conditionally approving the drug for adults and adolescents from 12 years of age who also suffer from pneumonia and require oxygen support.
+This European Union conditional marketing authorization allows treatment to be sold for a year in the 27-nation bloc before all necessary data on its efficacy and side effects are available.

 June 22, 2020 - Daniel O’Day, Chairman & CEO, Gilead Sciences, announced: After receiving the green light from the FDA to move forward, Gilead is about to start trials of an inhaled version remdesivir.
 We will screen healthy volunteers for Phase 1 trials this week and hope to begin studies in patients with COVID-19 disease in August 2020.

 June 17, 2020 - Gilead has designed.
 It will soon begin enrollment of an open-label, single-arm Phase 2/3 clinical trial that will evaluate the safety, tolerability, pharmacokinetics, and efficacy of remdesivir in treating approximately 50 pediatric patients with moderate-to-severe COVID-19, including newborns through adolescents.
 This important trial will be conducted at more than 30 sites in the United States and Europe.